 The Vadas Law Firm Encourages Mediation

-At the Vadas Law Firm of Fairfax, VA, we have a divorce lawyer who encourages mediation as a way to assist divorcing spouses in resolving their issues without litigation.
+At the Vadas Law Firm of Woodbridge, VA, we have a divorce lawyer who encourages mediation as a way to assist divorcing spouses in resolving their issues without litigation.
 Mediation is generally less costly and less time-consuming when compared to the traditional divorce process.
 It also reduces the chances of future litigation since the parties have themselves made the important decisions on the issues.

 The two spouses meet with a mediator either with or without their attorneys present.
 The role of the mediator is to act as a neutral party who assists the parties in defining the issues and discussing all alternative solutions.
 The mediator is to act only as a guide and does not give legal advice.